Why Your Cigar Tastes Bitter (And How to Fix It)

 • Use a match or a butane lighter, not petrol

-3. If the Draw Feels Tight or Harsh → It’s likely a Storage Issue
+3. If the Draw Feels Tight or Harsh, It’s a Storage Issue

 Storage Issue